 - To design academic support base for interns, visiting scholars, doctoral, post-doctoral and other courses (certificate and diploma) who have research project on the Delta region and resource governance;

-- To collect, exhibit and study natural artifacts including fossils, flora and fauna, soil types, rocks of scientific value and archeological finds that can aid research into the natural endowments of the Niger Delta;
+- To collect, exhibit and study natural artefacts including fossils, flora and fauna, soil types, rocks of scientific value and archaeological finds that can aid research into the natural endowments of the Niger Delta;

 - To build strong, open and accountable state institutions involved in natural resource governance; to promote and strengthen citizens’ engagement including women and youth in the development of the deltaic resources and; to help to enthrone the rule of law, justice and equity in governance of the delta resources at local, national, regional and global levels and;